Sanchit26/ResolveX/VOICE_CALLING_STATUS.md

 ## 🎯 FINAL STEP NEEDED

-**Just verify the phone number +917660864952 in Twilio Console**, then the entire voice calling system will work perfectly!
+**Just verify the phone number (API) in Twilio Console**, then the entire voice calling system will work perfectly!

 The system is 100% complete and ready to use once the phone number is verified.